Vyral/sean-zanganeh-blog/_posts/2020-01-03-homeowner-association-questions.md

 {% include pullquote.html %}

 **3\.
 What’s included**.
-There’s all types of complexes out there, and they all have a unique set of rules.
+There are all types of complexes out there, and they all have a unique set of rules.
 Things like water, sewage, and trash could be included in the HOA, but sometimes they aren’t.
-Do they take care of the front yard, roof, common area maintenance?
+Do they take care of the front yard, roof, and common area maintenance?

 **4\.
 Fees**.
 Is this a community in which the fees continually go up year after year?
 Do they have large expenses coming up that you may have to help pay?
 HOA documents give you all the information discussed in previous meetings and what will come up in the next ones.